 It is important to note that a clover mite infestation can happen quickly, so if you have noticed a lot of webs and cocoons on your plants, it’s best to take action before it becomes a problem.

-If you want to minimize your chances of a clover mite infestation in your garden, you can take several preventative measures.
+You can take several preventative measures to minimize the chances of a clover mite infestation in your garden.

 Thoroughly inspect all new plants before bringing them home.
 Many plant stores sell clover mite eggs that have yet to hatch and will use them as free or cheap fillers for hanging baskets and other small containers, so it’s essential not to bring these plants into your home.